Installation – Maven and Gradle

 g2d.dispose();

-// barcode drawing, with necessary 'RenderingHints' preconfigured
+// drawing, so all necessary 'RenderingHints' are preconfigured

 // STEP 7: Write the barcode graphic to a vector image file